Is it time to declutter the office?

 A cluttered office can negatively impact the motivation and productivity of employees.
+If you work from home, you already know that a cluttered workspace can cause more stress.
 Clutter also means that confidential information may be exposed – which is exactly what information thieves are looking for.

 On the flipside, the U.K.-based interior design company oka.com reported that people make better decisions in a tidy space – and that can save the 15-20% of the annual budget that can be lost when it’s untidy.